emilybstevens/school-district-analysis/README.md

 Analyzing school district data

 ## Overview
-Explain the purpose of this analysis
+The purpose of this analysis is to investigate the effects of removing potentially dishonest scores on the overall district testing outcomes.

 ## Results